TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Simulator Validation

 In this section, we describe a set of experiments used to validate \specname as an accurate cost model.
 Specifically, we compare memory traffic, performance, and power as reported by \specname to the numbers reported in the papers originally proposing each accelerator.
 We report all averages as arithmetic means, following the methodology presented in \cite{perf_stats}.

-\textbf{Memory Traffic.} Figure \ref{fig:eval:mem} presents a comparison of the memory traffic of the \specname models of each of accelerators to the corresponding baseline.
+\textbf{Memory Traffic.} Figure \ref{fig:eval:mem} presents a comparison of the memory traffic of the \specname models of each of the accelerators to the corresponding baseline.
 We use the first five tensors in Table~\ref{spec:tensors} because the prior work evaluates these tensors.
 The takeaway is that we can reproduce each accelerator's memory traffic with low error (on average, $3.8\%$).
+The single outlier, ExTensor on $\mathsf{p2}$, is caused by slightly different policies for eager loading between ExTensor and \specname (Section~\ref{sec:model:specs:binding}).
+This policy difference is not fundamental, and can be remedied with additional effort.
+We were unable to validate \specname's memory traffic model of SIGMA because there were no baseline numbers available.

 \textbf{Performance.} Figure~\ref{fig:eval:time} presents a performance comparison of each \specname model against the reported numbers and Sparseloop~\cite{sparseloop_micro}'s estimate, when possible.
+We evaluate on the same five tensors as were used in the memory-traffic study or uniformly random sparse tensors.

-Figures~\ref{fig:eval:time:extensor} and \ref{fig:eval:time:gamma} compare the speedup of ExTensor and Gamma, respectively, over Intel MKL according to the original simulator and the corresponding \specname model, on real-world matrices. \specname shows consistently low error rates for each (on average, $10\%$ and $6.4\%$, respectively).
-We perform an analogous evaluation for SIGMA in Figure~\ref{fig:eval:time:sigma}, relative to a Google Cloud TPU and over randomly generated matrices (where all matrices $A$ and $B$ had 80\% and 10\% sparsity, respectively).
+Figures~\ref{fig:eval:time:extensor} and \ref{fig:eval:time:gamma} show the speedup of ExTensor and Gamma, respectively, over Intel MKL. \specname shows consistently low error rates for each (on average, $9.0\%$ and $6.6\%$, respectively).
+We perform an analogous evaluation for SIGMA in Figure~\ref{fig:eval:time:sigma}, relative to a Google Cloud TPU and using synthetic matrices with uniform-random sparsity (where all matrices $A$ and $B$ had 80\% and 10\% sparsity, respectively).
 Here, we show an average error of only 2.5\%.

 We compare Sparseloop's results to ours on ExTensor in Figure~\ref{fig:eval:time:extensor}.\footnote{We were unable to use Sparseloop to model Gamma/OuterSPACE (because it does not support cascades of Einsums) or SIGMA (because its occupancy-based partitioning is not sufficiently general).} Sparseloop has an average error of $187\%$, which we attribute to its analytical sparsity distribution.
 We could not model $\mathsf{p2}$ on Sparseloop because the tensor shape caused an integer overflow error.